alexbhas/website/content/_index.md

 ---
 I'm a software developer from Ottawa, Canada.

-My interests are: AI, iOS Development, Full Stack Web Development, and Cyber/Systems Security.
+My interests are: AI/ML, iOS Development, Full Stack Web Development, and Cyber/Systems Security.

 You can find me on **[Github](https://github.com/alexbhas)** or **[LinkedIn](https://www.linkedin.com/in/alexbhas/)**